Dracophyllum ophioliticum: Phylogeny

 In a 2010 article in the Annals of the Missouri Botanical Garden, a team of several botanists, including Venter, used genetic evidence to perform a cladistic analysis and create a complete phylogeny of the tribe Richeeae and other closely related species.
 They found that only the subgenus Oreothamnus, pictured below, was monophyletic and that there was strong genetic evidence for D. ophioliticum's clade.
-The paraphylly of the genus Dracophyllum, as well as the polyphyly of the closely related genus Richea, they argued, suggested that a major taxonomic revision was required.
+The paraphyly of the genus Dracophyllum, as well as the polyphyly of the closely related genus Richea, they argued, suggested that a major taxonomic revision was required.
 Stephanus Venter revised the genus in 2021, merging the genus Richea into two subgenera, named D. Subg.
 Cystanthe and D. Subg.
 Dracophylloides, of Dracophyllum.
 Though he noted that because the 2010 study was based on plastid sequence data and did not attain some species with strong enough evidence, the subgenera are instead based on morphological characteristics.

 D. ophioliticum's placement can be summarised in the cladogram at right.

 Distribution and habitat

-D. ophioliticum is endemic to the South Island of New Zealand and is found only in the Takaka and Cobb Valleys of Kahurangi National Park.
-It grows exclusively on Serpentine rocks which have Asbestos veins from around 457 - 1000 m above sea level on reddish-brown clay loams, which are areas in which rocks have turned into clay over time.
+D. ophioliticum is endemic to the South Island of New Zealand and is found only in the Tākaka and Cobb Valleys of Kahurangi National Park.
+It grows exclusively on Serpentine rocks which have Asbestos veins from around 457 – 1000 m above sea level on reddish-brown clay loams, which are areas in which rocks have turned into clay over time.
 Most plants are found on steep open slopes, though some can also grow in rock crevices in the middle of forest.